ValenteLab/prdManuscript/README.md

 Primary firmware used for PRD deployments during Summer 2025.
 Implements time‑based cue playback, modular configuration, and manuscript‑quality annotation.

-batteryTest.ino:
+Broadcast_and_Recording_Test_Code.ino:
-Auxiliary firmware used for battery discharge and runtime testing of PRD hardware configurations.
+Auxiliary firmware used for quick testing of broadcasting and recording capabilities to assess battery discharge and runtime testing of PRD hardware configurations.

 AUDIO CUE FILES:
 These WAV files are used by the PRD for playback‑based field experiments.